subhamkharwal/docker-images/pyspark-kafka-cluster/README.md

 Kafka Cluster with Zookeeper and PySpark Notebook.

-###To start the cluster and create containers
+### To start the cluster and create containers
     docker compose build

+Once Build is complete
     docker compose up